openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_apps.md

 ## Setup using tkn pac cli

-You could use [`tkn pac bootstrap`](/docs/guide/cli) command which will a create GitHub App, provides steps to configure it with your git repository and also creates required secrets.
+You could use [`tkn pac bootstrap`](/docs/guide/cli) command which will a create GitHub App, provides steps to configure it with your Git repository and also creates required secrets.

 Alternatively, you could set up manually by following the steps [here](#setup-manually)